 Forefoot straps are short

-Our beef with this model is the straps that control the rubber webbing on the front of the snowshoe.
-The strap's tail is pretty short, making adjustment irritating and limiting the size range of compatible boots.
-This is notable for folks with big feet or bulky mountaineering boots.
-The short strap is especially hard to use with gloves on or when the rubber is cold and stiff.
-Nonetheless, this is our favorite model and has been for many years.
-We like all the models we tested for one feature or another, but the Lightning Ascent brings it all together.
+Our only gripe with this snowshoe is with the straps that control the rubber webbing securing the forefoot.
+The strap's tail seems unnecessarily short, making it challenging to adjust or remove, especially with gloves on.
+While this isn't a big deal if you're always using the same boots, it makes size changes annoying, especially if you have bigger feet or bulky boots.
+We wish this strap was a bit longer.
+That concern notwithstanding, this is our favorite model.
 And the icing on the cake?
 If you have plans for fresh powder and want to increase surface area or accommodate a heavier load, the Ascent has supplemental add-on tails available for purchase.

 The weight loads listed for each snowshoe are based on the particular size we tested.
 Most models offer multiple sizes to accommodate your trail weight, and several also have optional add-on flotation tails to increase surface area when needed.

 Uses: Spring snow and moderate terrain | Weight Load: 150 - 220 lbs (26" model)